EstherFM143/Digital-techniques2/README.md

 # Digital-techniques2
+Projectwork for the course at the University of Oulu.
 The objective of this project is to architect and design a simple microprocessor CPU core, which draws significant parallels with the MyCPU.
 The MyCPU is a processor core that operates on a 16-bit instruction set and is deeply rooted in the principles of processor architecture.
 The core architecture of the processor is realized through a synthesized register-level model using SystemVerilog.